Jabble/tamu-rdm-workshops/modules/data-gathering.md

 # Data gathering
 ## Objectives
 - Recognize the diversity of data types.
-- Arrange data in text editing, spreadsheet, and database software. (digital data entry)
+- *Arrange data in text editing, spreadsheet, and database software. (digital data entry)*
-- Choose appropriate file formats for data.

 ## Introduction
 *Bring in datalifecycle stages?*

 In this module, we'll focus on data entry and how to use digital file formats to your advantage.
 The goal is to create quality data sets that are valid and organized to support ease of use and reuse, and store those data sets in accessbile formats.
 We'll start broadly and get more concrete and specific.

 ## Types of data